Why Are So Many People Using Cocaine Today?

 - Spends most of their time obtaining and using cocaine.

-- Stealing, shoplifting, burglary or homicide to gain money for cocaine.
+- Stealing, shoplifting, burglary or homicide to pay for cocaine.

 - Increased absences from work or school, job loss, failing grades, dropouts.

 - Continuing to use cocaine despite knowledge about the mental and physical consequences.

 As with any other drug, people using cocaine do it as a voluntary choice; however, compulsive use frequently follows.
 At this point, professional treatment will be necessary for successfully overcoming the effects of the drug and discontinuing use permanently.